Skip to main content

 titleHuman-readable label.
 Distinct from name (kebab-case unique ID).

 summaryOne-line description.
-Rendered in Tier-1 for always plugins as - {name}: {summary}.
+Heads each Tier-1 entry for always plugins as - **{name}** — {summary}.

 tagsLowercase labels for search.